 Pursuant to Article 84 of the articles of association of the Company (the "Articles"), one-third of the Directors for the time being (or if their number is not a multiple of three (3), the number nearest to but not less than one-third) shall retire from office by rotation provided that every Director shall be subject to retirement at an annual general meeting at least once every three years.
-Mr. Simon Tso and Ms. Tsui To Fei will retire from office as Directors at the forthcoming annual general meeting annual general meeting of the Company (the "AGM"), and being eligible, will offer themselves for re-election thereat.
+Ms. Law Chui Yuk and Mr. Ng Wang To will retire from office as Directors at the forthcoming annual general meeting of the Company (the "AGM"), and being eligible, will offer themselves for re-election thereat.